CyborgApe78/Jump-and-Stuff-Design-Doc/WIP/Ability Ideas.md

-Ledge grab, slide off Ledge with grab pressed to grab before falling off ledge grab, but needs to auto move when holding direction step over 1 tall ground
+Ledge grab, slide off Ledge with grab pressed to grab before falling off ledge grab, but needs to auto move when holding direction step over 1 tall ground an upgrade like in [[Haak]] for onmi directional

+Stacking stronger upgrades is fun?
+Dk 64 slams, just new color
+Metroid weapons, interesting mechanics

 [Mario Powerups](https://www.mariowiki.com/List_of_power-ups)